 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Implementation of parent engagement opportunities focused on the communication of algebraic thinking strategies.
+Action Step We will hold parent engagement sessions to communicate and promote strategies for behavior management and growth management of HES students

 Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Race / Ethnicity / Minority

 Student with Disabilities

-Systems Coherent Instruction

-Family and Community Engagement
+Systems Family and Community Engagement

-Supportive Learning Environment

-Method for Monitoring Agendas, parent opportunities for feedback
+Method for Monitoring Parent engagement session handouts and sign-in sheets

 Implementation

-Method for Monitoring student achievement data
+Method for Monitoring Parent engagement feedback, decrease student referrals of students

 Effectiveness

-Position/Role Responsible Parent Facilitator
+Position/Role Responsible Instructional Specialist

 Timeline for Implementation Quarterly

-What partnerships, if any, with Parent Engagement - Title I
+What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?